-- The levels are created on the basis of the indicators.
+- The levels are created based on the indicators.

-- The levels are created on the basis of the oscillators
+- The levels are created based on the oscillators

 If you have missed the lesson devoted to the oscillators, I recommend that you go through it right now.
 The key feature of this approach is that we create the support and resistance levels following the classic canon of chart analysis though we do this on the oscillator’s line that moves in the range from 1 to 100 instead of the price chart.

 - Round numbers

 Another optional rule of drawing support and resistance lines is the price reaction while reaching a round number such as 1.5000, for example.
 Some traders consider the round quotation only those that are multiples of 1000, while others use multiples of 500.
 Nevertheless, in most cases, the market treats such quotations as the levels.
 This phenomenon can be considered a part of market psychology.
 You should look at the charts of several instruments and check the price behavior while reaching the round numbers.

 I think we should finish our lesson on the support and resistance, but we may also discuss it in the comments.
 In the meantime, let’s make some key conclusions: